meirizarrygelpi/CayleyDickson.jl/README.md

 ```julia
 (+), (-), (*), (/), (\), inv, conj
 ```

-(The names below are different from the current names in the source code.
-The source code will be changed in future work.)

 A set of aliases are provided for convenience.
 There are three 2-dimensional algebras:
 ```julia
 Binion{T <: Real} = Elliptic{T}